The Keys to Getting Ahead Financially (It Gets Easier!)

 Seek adventures, opportunities and memories.
 Not just things.

-5. Avatar cashflowmantra says:
+5. cashflowmantra says:

 It is a journey and one that I think of like golf.
 It is a battle against myself to improve and make progress.
 Sure there are better golfers and there are wealthier individuals.
 I am simply working hard day by day to get farther down the road than I was the day before.